armansaikia/Responsive_Restaurant_WebPage/README.md

-[THE SPICE OF ARMAN] It is a simple, modern and responsive website for restaurants, made with Bootstrap5.
+ It is a simple, modern and responsive website for restaurants, made with Bootstrap5.

 ![Application screenshot](./Images/Screenshot.png)